Welcome to the Dragonflies of Worcestershire

 A new species for Worcs, this time a damselfly appeared at Feckenham in August 2020.
 This is a species that was predicted as likely to get to Worcestershire but it was expected to be found in one of the gravel pits first.
 As its name suggests it is like the Blue-tailed which is ubiquitous in the county but this new species is associated with heathland or semi natural habitats like recent gravel workings.
 They often go for what seems like very temporary habitat such as water filled wheel ruts.

-Look for the way the blue tail is slightly moved down the abdomen compared to the standard blue-tail.
 Immature females are a striking orange colour which stands out from other blue-tails with which they can be found.
-The flight season doesn't normally go very far beyond the end of August A second site was found at Ryall in 2021 and is proving to be a strong colony in 2022 and hopefully 2023 Unfortunately Ryall gravel pits are not open access and are operational in the week Photo – Andy Warr |
+The flight season doesn't normally go very far beyond the end of August

 Worcestershire’s 32nd dragonfly added to the list.

-Quite unexpectedly the Keeled Skimmer has been seen for the first time.
+Quite unexpectedly the Keeled Skimmer has been seen for the first time in August 2022.
 Once again Andy Warr proves to be the man on the spot when he managed to photograph three males at a gravel pit near Upton.
 Worcestershire has always been in a bit of a blank spot for this species despite it being widespread in Europe.
 It likes streams, ditches and runnels as well as acid bogs, flushes and seepages.
 The exact location cannot be disclosed because it is a working gravel pit with restricted access.
-Anyone going there would obviously do so at their own risk see On The Wing 07 Aug 2022 photo Andy Warr |

-Things to look forward to in 2023
+Things to look forward to in 2024

 The 33rd species recorded in the County, the Willow Emerald will no doubt expand rapidly this year after suddenly appearing in 2022.
 This species is the second most successful damselfly to colonise England in recent times following after the Small Red-eyed Damselfly.
 As the name implies the Willow Emerald is associated particularly with willow growing close to water.
 You can even look for this species in the winter as the female leaves characteristic scars on willow branches as it lays its eggs in to the bark.
 Young branches which hang over water are favoured and the Dragonfly society will accept records of these scars.